nft-rainbow/rainbow-sdk-go/docs/ServicesContractDeployDto.md

 ### NewServicesContractDeployDto

-`func NewServicesContractDeployDto(chain string, isSponsorForAllUser bool, name string, ownerAddress string, symbol string, type_ string, ) *ServicesContractDeployDto`
+`func NewServicesContractDeployDto(chain string, name string, symbol string, type_ string, ) *ServicesContractDeployDto`

 NewServicesContractDeployDto instantiates a new ServicesContractDeployDto object This constructor will assign default values to properties that have it defined,